datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 ### Wrap-up

-This post presented some aspects of the physical data model related to Integration.
+This post presented some aspects of the physical data model related to Data Integration.
 Next post, we'll discuss a downstream (sub)layer called Business (*no standard exist and terminology/practice vary much, some will call call it Semantic or Consolidation, and some may simply be adding components directly inside Presentation layer*), where we'll derive new components to enrich, cleanse, conform and transform our raw data.
 This is done according to our business rules whose implementation may involve complex transformations which justifies the presence of a (sub)layer in-between Integration and Presentation.

-From our specific example, this is where we'll fix data issues and start creating added-value components useful to Presentation layer.
+From our specific example, this is where we'll fix data issues and start creating added-value components useful to Presentation.